NHGRI logo

 • Program Breadth

 The links below lead to NIH RePORTER, a database that provides information on NIH funded grants and research activities.
-Each link associated with a category will display the portfolio of FY2021 grants that received funding from the NHGRI Computational Genomics and Data Science Program.
+Each link associated with a category will display the portfolio of FY2023 grants that received funding from the NHGRI Computational Genomics and Data Science Program.

-Genome Informatics Training and Workforce Development
+Computational Genomics Training and Workforce Development

 NIH Strategic Plan for Data Science

-As a result of the rapid changes in biomedical research and information technology, several pressing issues related to the data-resource ecosystem confront NIH and other components of the biomedical research community.
+2018-2023: As a result of the rapid changes in biomedical research and information technology, several pressing issues related to the data-resource ecosystem confront NIH and other components of the biomedical research community.
 To address these challenges, NIH released its first Strategic Plan for Data Science on June 4, 2018, to provide a roadmap for modernizing the NIH-funded biomedical data science ecosystem.
 In establishing this plan, NIH addresses storing data efficiently and securely; making data usable to as many people as possible (including researchers, institutions, and the public); developing a research workforce poised to capitalize on advances in data science and information technology; and setting policies for productive, efficient, secure, and ethical data use.

 • NIH Strategic Plan for Data Science

-As a result of the rapid changes in biomedical research and information technology, several pressing issues related to the data-resource ecosystem confront NIH and other components of the biomedical research community.
+2018-2023: As a result of the rapid changes in biomedical research and information technology, several pressing issues related to the data-resource ecosystem confront NIH and other components of the biomedical research community.
 To address these challenges, NIH released its first Strategic Plan for Data Science on June 4, 2018, to provide a roadmap for modernizing the NIH-funded biomedical data science ecosystem.
 In establishing this plan, NIH addresses storing data efficiently and securely; making data usable to as many people as possible (including researchers, institutions, and the public); developing a research workforce poised to capitalize on advances in data science and information technology; and setting policies for productive, efficient, secure, and ethical data use.

 Workshops and Meetings